- How to read a balance sheet.

 Financing Activities – Cash flow generated from debt and equity financing.

-The indirect method begins by calculating the company’s net income, which is then adjusted to include expenses and income that have been accrued during a specified time frame, but that the company has not paid or received cash for.
-The indirect method better matches cash inflows and outflows to the appropriate time period.
+The indirect method begins by calculating the company’s net income, which is then adjusted to include expenses and income that have been accrued during a specified time frame but that the company has not paid or received cash for.
+The indirect method matches cash inflows and outflows to the appropriate time period.

 How Do You Analyze A Financial Statement?

 There are three ways to analyze the statements mentioned above.
 When obtaining these documents, you should request the previous year’s worth of reports by month, not just a year-end export from QuickBooks.
-This will allow you to truly understand seasonality and identify any random, one-off items.
+This will allow you to understand seasonality and identify random, one-off items.

 Conclusion